mirzak/mender-docs/01.Get-started/03.Deploy-a-system-update/docs.md

 [Artifact from system snapshot](../../04.Artifacts/22.Snapshots/docs.md).

-Using the **snapshot** feature is one way to create system updates and additional resources on more advanced ways can be found here:
+Using the **snapshot** feature is one way to create system updates and additional resources on more advanced ways you will find here:

 1. [Building a Mender Yocto Project image](../../04.Artifacts/10.Yocto-project/01.Building/docs.md)
 2. [Building a Mender Debian image](../../04.Artifacts/15.Debian-family/01.building-a-mender-debian-image/docs.md)